40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Goal Grass ↔ Keeping (Scaled customer support)

-Goal Grass is small product company that was juggling Google Groups and Gmail labels to respond to 40 to 50 customer inquiries each day.
+Goal Grass is a small product company that was juggling Google Groups and Gmail labels to respond to 40 to 50 customer inquiries each day.

 They switched to Keeping to streamline their support workflows within Gmail, their preferred platform.